 The right to be free from involuntary work.

-Residents must never be required to work while living in a nursing home unless they agree to do so.
+Residents must never be required to work while living in a nursing home unless they agree to do so, except for normal, shared household tasks.
 In addition, residents should be entitled to payment or wages for many types of voluntary work that they undertake.

 The right to manage their personal financial affairs.